 Chain Drops

 1x drivetrains tend to offer better chain security.
 The chain always stays fixed on the same chainring.
-Most 1x drivetrains also have clutch derailleurs.
-These increase chain security by keeping the chain tentioned at all times.
+Most 1x drivetrains also have a clutch mechanism built into the derailleur.
+These clutch derailleurs increase chain security by keeping the chain tensioned at all times.
 This way, the chain doesn’t bounce around when you ride over rough surfaces.

 With 2x and 3x drivetrains, chains occasionally slip off when shifting from one chainring to the other.
 If the derailleur limits aren’t set right, the derailleur can push the chain right off.
 Chains also tend to drop on rough roads because they bounce around.